inoxlang/inox/docs/language-reference.md

 }
 ```

-The most common immutables values are floats, integral values (ints, bytes,
+The most common immutable values are floats, integral values (ints, bytes, ...),
-...), string-like values and records & tuples.
-The most common lock-protected
+string-like values and records & tuples.
+The most common lock-protected values
-values are objects.
+are objects.

 **Non-sharable** values that are **clonable** are cloned when passed to another
 execution context: